THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 1. The Association shall have a common Fund deposited in two bank accounts and titled the "Comité des Stagiaires Madou Plaza Office 23 42 ING Green Account" and “ING Savings Account Comité des Stagiaires Madou Plaza Office 23 42”, hereafter referred to as the "Trainees' Committee Accounts".

-2. The signatories for the Trainees' Committee Accounts shall always be the President and the Treasurer of the Trainees' Committee, or at least one member of the Liaison Committee.
+2. The signatories for the Trainees' Committee Accounts shall always be the General Coordinator and the Treasurer of the Trainees' Committee, or at least one member of the Liaison Committee.
 At least two signatures are required for any withdrawal from the Trainees' Committee Accounts and no credit cards or cheque books may be issued on the Trainees' Committee Accounts or any other Association account.

 Article 18: The White Card